Changing with the Times, Flexi Work Schedules

 Technology and Tools

-To be able to telecommute, or work a flexi schedule successfully you will need certain technology and tools.
+To be able to telecommute, or work a flexible schedule successfully you will need certain technology and tools.
 You need to be able to easily share files with coworkers, attend meetings, and collaborate all while out of the office.
 First, the basics, you will need a computer, internet, and cloud storage.
 You will also need a way to chat with coworkers and a way to share files.
 There are many programs available now that nurture this type of work.
-Some of the more common or well-known options are: Skype for when you need to see your colleagues, Google Docs for easy collaboration on projects, and an instant messaging platform, such as Microsoft Lync, for you and your coworkers to quickly relay messages.
+Some of the more common or well-known options are Skype for when you need to see your colleagues, Google Docs for easy collaboration on projects, and an instant messaging platform, such as Microsoft Lync, for you and your coworkers to quickly relay messages.

 Offering flexibility will require some trust, but it’s likely to increase productivity if handled correctly.
 If a strategy and some trust are in place allowing employees to telecommute or work flexible hours could result in more goals met.
 The key to making this work is making sure your employees know what is expected of them.
 Evaluate them on goals and/or timelines met and projects completed rather than how much time they spent in the office.
 Yes, you will have to trust that they are working and not sleeping the day away, but the truth is not everyone can produce their best work between 9 and 5 while sitting in a cubicle.
 Some people are night owls others are early birds.
 As long as the work is getting done well, and in a timely manner, what does it matter that it was done by someone in their sweats at a Starbucks?
 Communication is a necessity for flexible work to in fact work.
 Expectations need to be clear for all parties.

 As the workforce changes and becomes more flexible, it would be beneficial for your company to do the same.
-The talent acquisition team at Menlo Partners Staffing is happy to answer your questions about recruiting, temporary staffing, and workforce management.
-Contact our office today, Menlo Partners Staffing, a Redwood City based temp agency at (650)752-6193.